How to source the right VoIP system – and supplier for your business

-- Do they provide a comprehensive service level agreement (SLA) to underpin the reliability of what they provide?
+- Is a comprehensive service level agreement (SLA) provided, to underpin the reliability of what they provide?

-Don’t be afraid to ask your provider how seriously they take security, and what steps they have in place to ensure that your VoIP system will be safe from hackers both now and in the future.
+Don’t be afraid to ask your provider how seriously they take cyber security, and what steps they have in place to ensure that your VoIP system will be safe from hackers, both now and in the future.

 How comprehensive and responsive is the support package offered by the provider?
-A pretty good rule of thumb is that the speed and accuracy with which they deal with your queries during deployment – or even while you’re still busy deciding which provider to use – should provide a guide to how they’ll respond to any future issues.
+A pretty good rule of thumb is that the speed and accuracy with which they respond to your queries during deployment – or even while you’re still deciding which provider to use – should provide a guide to how they’ll respond to any future issues.